mn3040/CS3113/Project 4 Rise of the AI/Project 4 Rise of the AI/README.md

 - 💡 **Polished Game Design**:
   - Multi-layered level layout with strategic enemy placements
-  - Disappearing platforms and secret paths in Level C
-  - Coins that contribute to a global score across levels

 - 🎮 **Controls**:
   - `← →` to move